Library

 Their Libby selection for indie romance and audiobooks is excellent.

-Book Unbanned Inititative
+Book Unbanned Initiative

 “Teens and young adults ages 13-21 outside of New York State can apply for a free Books Unbanned eCard.
 This card provides access to BPL’s entire digital collection.
 It helps connect young people facing censorship and book bans in their communities with materials that explore a wider range of topics.
 You can support the Books Unbanned initiative by making a donation.”
 From the Brooklyn Public Library site as of April 5, 2023.